 The problem here is that, even for people who feel like their relationship is really strong, arousal difficulties can cause a vicious cycle, in which one person experiences an arousal difficulty like erectile dysfunction or vaginal dryness, and then feels self-conscious, but their partner takes it personally and also feels self-conscious, so the sex isn't very enjoyable - which causes you both anxiety about sex in general.
 This can make sex even harder to talk about, so you avoid it more, and become more anxious about it, which leads to more sexual difficulty - and so it goes on.
 If this sounds familiar to you, the first thing to do is to talk to your partner openly, honestly, and kindly about your experience to prevent the cycle from continuing.

-Your general mental health can also impact sexual arousal, particularly if you suffer from anxiety or depression.
+Your general mental health can also impact sexual arousal and sexual function, particularly if you suffer from anxiety or depression.
 Unfortunately, some pharmacological treatments for depression and anxiety, predominantly selective serotonin reuptake inhibitors (SSRIs) can have a wide range of side effects, including creating temporary sexual dysfunction, or exacerbating existing sexual dysfunction, making it harder to become aroused, creating a vicious cycle where sexual dysfunction and the mental health condition reinforce each other.
 If you think your medication might be having an impact on your sex life, don't stop taking them without talking to your doctor first.

 Your mental health can also include more subtle things that you might not realize, such as low self-esteem, concerns about body image, or unhelpful beliefs about sex that you learned from society, the media, or your family, and then internalized.
 All of these could contribute to any number of sexual arousal disorders, including low sex drive, vaginal dryness, premature ejaculation, other orgasm difficulties, and erectile difficulties.